AkatQuas/nprogresse/README.md

 Modify the built [style.css](./style.css) to your liking.

+The included CSS file is pretty minimal.

 > Tip: you probably only want to find source less file [here](./src/style.less).

-The included CSS file is pretty minimal... in fact, feel free to scrap it and make your own!
+In fact, feel free to scrap it and make your own style!